erco77/mailrecv/README.md

 WHY DID YOU WRITE THIS?

     In my case, it was easier to write this than to configure sendmail, lol.
-And since I only needed to receive emails from a single server, it's easy to just allow SMTP connections from a single domain (though several can be specified).
+And in my case I /only/ needed to receive emails from a single trusted server, it's easy to rule out the entire internet, ignoring complex issues like spam and cracking probes.

-    This just seemed "safer" than having to configure a full on mail system, because it's such a simple tool, it's easy to add any customizations I want to it, without a lot of network code and numerous files.
+    This just seemed "safer" than having to configure a complex mail system that may take hours and hours to master and perhaps never really fully understand.. whereas this is such a simple tool, it's easy to understand and add any kind of site specific customizations one wants, without a lot of network code and confusing external stuff.

 LICENSING